Downloading and Installation

 Developers wishing to install eCos on a Windows host must first install a recent version of the Cygwin UNIX emulation system.
 Full instructions on installing Cygwin for use with eCos are available.
 The following instructions assume that Cygwin has already been installed (where necessary) and that the reader is familiar with invoking a bash shell.

 Note: Snapshot builds of the eCos host tools which use the more recent libtcl8.5.dll shared library are now available.

 eCos and Toolchain

 The most recent eCos release (eCos 3.0) may be installed using an installation tool which simplifies the downloading and installation of the eCos sources, host tools and documentation.
-The installation tool can optionally download one or more pre-built GNU cross toolchains (contributed by eCosCentric Limited) for use in conjunction with eCos.
+The installation tool can optionally download one or more pre-built GNU cross toolchains (contributed by eCosCentric Limited and others) for use in conjunction with eCos.
 At present, toolchains for the following target architectures are available for download in pre-built form: